-This way, we see that it is four-dimensional and it is spanned by two linear combinations of complete contractions together with two realizations on $A^2$ of the Weil classes.
-On the other hand, computing the same ring of Hodge classes using the right-hand side of (\ref{eq: two ways of computing the same thing}) we conclude for dimension reasons that there is a unique Hodge class in $T(X)\otimes T(X)$, i.e., that the endomorphism field of $X$ is $\Q$.
-Denoting by $\alpha$ this unique Hodge class, we see that the ring of Hodge classes in $S$ is spanned by $\alpha, (\mathrm{Id}\otimes \phi) \alpha , (\phi\otimes\mathrm{Id})\alpha,$ and $(\phi\otimes \phi)\alpha$.
+We see that it is four-dimensional and is spanned by two linear combinations of complete contractions together with two realizations on $A^2$ of the Weil classes.
+On the other hand, computing the same ring of Hodge classes using the right-hand side of (\ref{eq: two ways of computing the same thing}), we conclude for dimension reasons that there is a unique Hodge class in $T(X)\otimes T(X)$, i.e., that the endomorphism field of $X$ is $\Q$.
+Denoting by $\alpha$ this unique Hodge class, we see that the ring of Hodge classes in $S$ is spanned by

 Since we are assuming the Kuga--Satake Hodge conjecture, the class $\alpha$ is algebraic on $A^2$ as it is represented on $X^2$ by a component of the class of the diagonal.
-As $\phi$ is also algebraic, we conclude that every class in $S$ is algebraic.
-In particular, we see that the realizations of the Weil classes in $S$ are algebraic and using a similar argument to the one of Lemma \ref{Lem.: realizations of exceptional classes are related}, we conclude that the Weil classes on $A$ are algebraic.
+Moreover, note that $\phi$ is algebraic as it is the restriction to $\bigwedge^2_K H^1(A,\Q)$ of the algebraic morphism We then conclude that every class in $S$ is algebraic.
+In particular, we see that the realizations of the Weil classes in $S$ are algebraic.
+Using a similar argument to the one of Lemma \ref{Lem.: realizations of exceptional classes are related}, we conclude that the Weil classes on $A$ are algebraic.
 This implies by Theorem \ref{Thm.: H.c. for powers of general ab var of weil type} the Hodge conjecture for all powers $A^k$. \end{proof} \end{prop}

-We are finally able to state and prove the main theorem of this paper which extends Theorem \cite[Thm.\ 2]{schlickewei2010hodge}. \begin{thm} Let $\mathscr{X}\rightarrow S$ be a four-dimensional family of K3 surfaces whose general fibre is of Picard number $16$ with an isometry
+We are finally able to state and prove our main theorem which extends \cite[Thm.\ 2]{schlickewei2010hodge}. \begin{thm} Let $\mathscr{X}\longrightarrow S$ be a four-dimensional family of K3 surfaces whose general fibre is of Picard number $16$ with an isometry